Case Study: Managing DBS renewals

 In this Flow, the designated Overseers will receive a weekly Flow digest email and flow reminders on Mondays only.
 If you wish, you can restrict who the Flow is Visible to; however, doing so may create barriers that prevent Users from being able to add new people to the Flow.
 In leadership, I found it more helpful to have this Flow visible to 'All users' so that there was transparency about who was DBS-checked and who wasn't.

 In the example above, I have Assigned the "Awaiting Renewal" Stage to a designated User - perhaps the person responsible for initiating DBS renewals when people's DBS becomes due.
-They would receive email reminder notifications on Mondays of the Due and Overdue people in their Flow and will continue to receive them until either the actions are processed (task completed), the due people are delegated to another User to action, or the task is postponed to a later due date.
+They would receive email reminder notifications on Mondays of the Due and Overdue people in their Flow and will continue to receive them until either the actions are processed (task completed), the due people are delegated to another User to action or the task is postponed to a later due date.

 In the example above, you'll notice I've added three Actions to the Flow Stage "Awaiting Renewal".
 These actions are set to become Due 35 months after each contact is added to this Flow stage.
 You'll enter a default due date in line with your own organisation's DBS renewal policy.
 For those who already have a current DBS, they'll initially be added to the Flow with this 35-month renewal date assigned, so we'll need to manually edit and change that system-assigned 'due date' to reflect their actual renewal due date.
 We will only need to do this task once for our existing DBS-checked people.